13 Best Walking Shoes for Senior Women (Expert-Picked & Tested)

 Pros:

-- Orthotic-friendly design that accommodates custom insoles
+- Orthotic-friendly design accommodates custom insoles

 - Spacious toe box with good depth for circulation